-The following table summarizes the Company's allocable share of annual compensation reimbursed to our Manager for certain executive officers in the 2012 fiscal year.
-The employees in the following table are the only executive officers of the Company for whom the Company reimbursed our Manager in the 2012 fiscal year for a portion of their annual compensation.
-Prior to the 2012 fiscal year, the Company did not reimburse the Manager for any part of the annual compensation of our executive officers.
+The following table summarizes the Company's allocable share of annual compensation reimbursed to our Manager for our named executive officers in the 2015, 2014 and 2013 fiscal years.
+The named executive officers in the following table are the only executive officers of the Company for whom the Company reimbursed our Manager during those periods for a portion of their annual compensation.